 Hawkeye Football With Kids: Game Day Guide

-For the first time since 2011, all seven Iowa home games are sold out.
-However, you can still buy tickets through Stub Hub, the official secondary marketplace of the Iowa Hawkeyes.
+In addition to the official Hawkeye Sports website, you can also buy tickets through Stub Hub, the official secondary marketplace of the Iowa Hawkeyes.
 You will also find buy/sell pages on Facebook and people selling tickets outside of Kinnick Stadium.
 For more information, contact the UI Athletic Ticket Office.